 Thomas (49) has worked as an expat coach and consultant in Manchester, UK, and Malaga, Spain, for almost two decades.
 He knows that, when it comes to job hunting, there are different types within the expat community.

 Of course, there are always those who plan thoroughly and gather as much information as they can.
 Often, if they can afford it, they even visit the country of their dreams during a fact-finding trip of three to six weeks.
 They mostly find work with the help of global expat networks and local recruiters.

 Thomas does not particularly recommend going abroad without analyzing the consequences beforehand.
-Especially not if you are planning to go abroad with your family, or if you are already looking forward to your retirement.
+This is especially not a good idea if you are planning to go abroad with your family, or if you are already approaching your retirement years.
 He also admits, though, that some self-made expats, mainly those who are not tied down and have a financial cushion, may succeed at the shoot-first-ask-later option.